 California Self Defense Laws

-You can also use the concept of self defense to come to the aid of others, so if you hurt someone who was about to punch your friend or sexually assault a woman, your Carlsbad criminal attorney can use this information to defend you.
+You can also use the concept of self defense to come to the aid of others, so if you hurt someone who was about to punch your friend or sexually assault a woman, your attorney can use this information to defend you.

 You Don’t Have to Attempt to Escape

-There Are Limits to California Self Defense Laws
+There Are Limits to Self Defense

 Of course, you can’t just claim self defense because you harmed someone.
-Your Carlsbad criminal attorney must be able to show that you reasonably believed you (or another person) were in imminent danger, that immediate force was required to stop that danger and that you did not use excessive force to do so.
-If you have a reasonably strong case though, it will remain up to the prosecutor to prove that you did not meet the requirements set by California self defense laws, which can be particularly difficult if you have any witnesses supporting your claims.
+Your lawyer must be able to show that you reasonably believed you (or another person) were in imminent danger, that immediate force was required to stop that danger and that you did not use excessive force to do so.
+If you have a reasonably strong case though, it will remain up to the prosecutor to prove that you did not meet the requirements set by California state’s self defense laws, which can be particularly difficult if you have any witnesses supporting your claims.

 It’s worth noting that the general rule of self defense involving deadly force is that you cannot use deadly force for a non-deadly threat.
 Unless someone is armed with a weapon or is using extreme physical violence, it is difficult to prove self defense if you react with deadly force.
+That being said, if you truly believed that you were justified in using deadly force even when a reasonable person would not feel that way, you can use the concept of imperfect self defense in a murder case.

 Creative Commons Image by Ian T. McFarland